jamesmorrisuk/ukveganrecipes/_posts/2020-03-01-no-knead-pretzel-rolls.md

     the yeast and salt flavouring gives the bread a pretzel bagel type flavour.
     You can again omit this entirely if that’s your thing. &nbsp;
   directions_markdown: >-
-    This is a no kneading dough recipe that I’ve perfected which doesn’t require a bulky stand mixer or any machines.&nbsp;
+    # **This is a no kneading dough recipe **

+    **I've adjusted and perfected which means you don't need a bulky stand mixer or any equipment, all you need is time.**

-    If you own a stand mixer you can just use the usual methods and can knock this whole thing out in much less time. &nbsp;Don’t try and be a hero and knead manually, your arms will tire out before you produce 20% of the desired amount of gluten.&nbsp;
+    > If you own a stand mixer you can still use the ingredient quantities posted but ignore all the steps below.

+    > Don't be that person that tries to make bread by kneading by hand.
+Your arms will want to fall off before you even get close to forming enough gluten.<br>&nbsp;

     The dough takes 5 minutes to put together.
-Mix the below ingredients together in any order (although flour first don’t be a weirdo)
+Mix the ingredients together in any order (although flour first don’t be a weirdo)

-    Ingredients

-    Like most people I put this dough together at night so I can eat bread the next day.&nbsp;

-    If you have work the next day and won’t be able to make the bread until the next evening put your dough mixture in the fridge to slow rise.&nbsp;<br>So if you put the dough together at 6pm put it in your fridge and take it out the next evening at 6pm.
-A 24 hour slow rise produces a great taste.

-    If you want to cook the bread the morning you wake up and you work from home or it’s a weekend you can instead let it fast rise overnight for 12 hours in a bowl covered with a towel or plate somewhere relatively warm like a turned off microwave or turned off oven.&nbsp;

-    Whichever method you chose fast or slow rise your dough should have doubled in size and be full of bubbles from the co2 created.
-This is bon.&nbsp;
+    I'd suggest preparing this at night.

+    You have two options a slow rise or a fast rise depending on your life schedule.

+    A fast rise.
+This means leaving your dough mixture covered for 12 hours or so covered at room temperature.
+Which means you can make this in the evening and have dough ready to go the next morning.

+    A slow rise.
+If you don't work from home or its not a weekend this is the option that'll work best for most people.
+After you've mixed the ingredients in a bowl into a lose ball place the dough in the fridge covered for 24-48 hours.

+    Whichever rise you went with, once risen form your dough into a ball shape again (itll lose its shape when it rose the first time)

-    Form it into a ball shape.
-Dust with extra flour if your dough is wet or sticky and hard to work with.&nbsp;<br>Divide the dough into 8 pieces for rolls the size of the above post or into 4 pieces for much larger rolls.
+    &nbsp;Dust with extra flour if your dough is wet or sticky and hard to work with.&nbsp;<br>Divide the dough into 8 pieces for rolls the size of the above post or into 4 pieces for much larger rolls. &nbsp;&nbsp;
-    &nbsp;&nbsp;

-    Let them rest until they expand and then one by one put them into a pot of boiling water and 80grams or so of baking powder for 30 seconds to to a minute.
+    Let each dough ball rest until they expand and then one by one put them into a pot of boiling water and 80grams or so of baking powder for 30 seconds to to a minute.
 Flipping so both sides are nicely saturated.

     The alkaline solution in the baking soda water is what gives the browning